vishakha-gautam11041997/EcTracker-1/README.md

 **Instructions for using stand-alone version of the EcTracker**<br/>
 1. Download the github repository. <br/>
 2. User should have R installed on their system.
-3. In R, set the working directory by command: <br/>
+3. In R, set the working directory by using the command: <br/>
    setwd("Ectracker-main/main") <br/>
-4. Install the package shinyShortcut on R using the command: install.packages("shinyShortcut")
+4. Install the package <b>shinyShortcut<b/> on R using the command: install.packages("shinyShortcut")
 6. <b>Run command: <br/>
    shinyShortcut(shinyDirectory = getwd(), OS = .Platform$OS.type,gitIgnore = FALSE) </b> <br>